bradleygolden/pytailor/README.md

 2. Fork the repository on GitHub to start making your changes to the master branch (or branch off of it).

 3. Write a test which shows that the bug was fixed or that the feature works as expected.
+Make sure to use [pre-commit](https://pre-commit.com/) too!

 4. Send a pull request and bug the maintainer until it gets merged and published.
 Make sure to add yourself to AUTHORS.